-- ensuring the content of the curriculum includes social and emotional aspects of learning; Through PSHE and other curriculum contexts, pupils are encouraged to talk about feelings and deal assertively with pressures, are listened to, and know to whom they can turn to for help and advice; - > providing pupils with a range of appropriate adults to approach if they are in difficulties; and ensuring that pupils are taught about safeguarding so that they 'recognise when they are at risk and how to get help when they need it' (KCSIE 2018) - ensuring a comprehensive curriculum response to online safety, enabling children and parents to learn about the risks of new technologies and social media and to use these responsibly; - liaising and working together with other support services and those agencies involved in safeguarding children; - ensuring that the curriculum will help children stay safe, recognise when they do not feel safe and identify who they might or can talk to and will support young people to become more resilient to inappropriate behaviours towards them, risk taking behaviours and behaviours that children may be coerced into including 'sexting' and 'Harmful Sexualised Behaviour'; - having a behaviour policy that is aimed at supporting vulnerable pupils in the school.
-The school will ensure that each pupil knows that some behaviour is unacceptable but that they are valued and not to be blamed for any abuse which has occurred; - ensuring repeated hate incidents, e.g. racist, homophobic or gender- or disability-based bullying, are considered under Safeguarding procedures and monitoring children who have been identified as having welfare or protection concerns and providing appropriate support; - ➤ acknowledging the importance of 'contextual safeguarding', which considers wider environmental factors in a pupils life that may be a threat to their safety and/or welfare (working together 2018) and KCSIE 2018 - ➢ liaising with a range of agencies that support the pupil such as Health Services, Wirral Social Care, Child and Adolescent Mental Health Services, Education Welfare Services, Special Educational Support Services, Youth Offending Service and the Educational Psychology Service. - ensuring that, when a pupil who is the subject of a Child Protection Plan leaves, their information is transferred to the new school within 2 weeks and that the child's Social Worker is informed that the child has moved; - After 20 days absence if a child has moved and the new school is unknown the school will post details on the 'Pupil to Pupil' register;

-- ➤ alert the authority if it is aware of any child being looked after under a Private Fostering arrangement.
+- ➤ liaising and working together with other support services and those agencies involved in safeguarding children; - ensuring that the curriculum will help children stay safe, recognise when they do not feel safe and identify who they might or can talk to and will support young people to become more resilient to inappropriate behaviours towards them, risk taking behaviours and behaviours that children may be coerced into including 'sexting' and 'Harmful Sexualised Behaviour'; - having a behaviour policy that is aimed at supporting vulnerable pupils in the school.
+The school will ensure that each pupil knows that some behaviour is unacceptable but that they are valued and not to be blamed for any abuse which has occurred; - ensuring repeated hate incidents, e.g. racist, homophobic or gender- or disability-based bullying, are considered under Safeguarding procedures and monitoring children who have been identified as having welfare or protection concerns and providing appropriate support; - ➤ acknowledging the importance of 'contextual safeguarding', which considers wider environmental factors in a pupils life that may be a threat to their safety and/or welfare (Working together to safeguard children July 2018 and KCSIE September 2020). - ➤ liaising with a range of agencies that support the pupil such as Health Services, Wirral Social Care, Child and Adolescent Mental Health Services, Education Welfare Services, Special Educational Support Services, Youth Services and the Educational Psychology Service. - ensuring that, when a pupil who is the subject of a Child Protection Plan leaves, their information is transferred to the new school within two weeks and that the child's Social Worker is informed that the child has moved; - After 20 days absence if a child has moved and the new school is unknown the school will post details on the 'Pupil to Pupil' register; - ➤ alert the authority if it is aware of any child being looked after under a Private Fostering arrangement.
 On admission to school, and at other times, the school will be vigilant in identifying any private fostering arrangement.
-(See Appendix C) - acknowledging that a child that is looked after (CLA) or has been previously looked after by the Local Authority potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep CLA and previously looked after children safe.
-It is important that all agencies work together and prompt action is taken on concerns to safeguard these children, who are a particularly vulnerable group; - applying disciplinary measures such as restraint or isolation in response to incidents involving children with SEN and disabilities, by considering the risks carefully, given the additional vulnerability of the group; - recognising that to safeguard a pupil, it may be necessary to use restraint and yet restraint is likely to impact on the well-being of the child.
+(See Appendix C) - ➤ acknowledging that a child that is looked after (CLA) or has been previously looked after by the Local Authority potentially remains vulnerable and all staff should have the skills, knowledge and understanding to keep CLA and previously looked after children safe.
+It is important that all agencies work together and prompt action is taken on concerns to safeguard these children, who are a particularly vulnerable group; - ➤ applying disciplinary measures such as restraint or isolation in response to incidents involving children with SEN and disabilities, by considering the risks carefully, given the additional vulnerability of the group; - recognising that to safeguard a pupil, it may be necessary to use restraint and yet restraint is likely to impact on the well-being of the child.
 By planning positive and proactive behaviour support, schools and colleges can reduce the occurrence of risky behaviour and the need to use restraint.
 Guidance is available here: